HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/update_invalidation_domain.md

 # Introduction
 HCL DX Portal relies heavily on a type of hashmap known as a "dynacache".
 A dynacache is an instance of the Java object "DistributedMap" or "com.ibm.websphere.cache.DistributedMap" if one prefers the fully qualified class name.
 A dynacache is merely a cluster aware HashMap.
 That means that if a particular instance of a dynacache changes (say on one cluster member in a WebSphere Application Server cluster), all other cluster members are made aware of that change.

 However, in Kubernetes, there are no WebSphere Application Server clusters.
 All DX Portal instances are running as non-clustered WebSphere Application Server instances.
-But the dynacaches in these instances need to know if a dynacache in a particular DX Portal instances running changes a dynacache value.
+But the dynacaches in these instances need to know if a dynacache in a particular DX Portal instances changes a dynacache value.
 In Kubernetes, this is achieved thru the use a database table named "INVALIDATION_TABLE".

 By default, the database INVALIDATION_TABLE resides in the the "RELEASE" domain/schema.
 However, there may be use cases whereby this table would be better stored in one of the other 3 domain/schemas (e.g. "JCR", "COMMUNITY" or "CUSTOMIZATION").
 Changing the location of this table can (only) be achieved in the kubernetes helm chart of the HCL DX Portal.